Saunorine/Appointment-Booker/README.md

 still need other stuff too

 Fermin is going to test it out since I wrote most of the code and designed it, a fresh pair of eyes should help find the bugs and kinks.

+## Week 8
+Last week, going to finally add abstract and subclasses for learning outcomes, everything else is already written and working so I just need to modify and keep it the same.